Arav's dwelling Welcome to my sacred place, wanderer

 You don't want to be like this, am I right? :)

 In this article I’ll show you how to harden your router’s security.
 There’s nothing difficult and could be find just by learning available features.
-Considering the firewall, I will just copy-paste a default set of rules, yeah, that feels no good, but what can I do if many haven’t done even that.
+Here I work with RouterOS v7.
+Considering the firewall, I will just copy-paste a default set of rules, and additionally, cover a port scan detection mechanism.

 If you are setting up a router for the first time I strongly recommend you use a default configuration as a base.
 First you need to reset a configuration to clear a router.
-For that in Winbox go to System->Reset Configuration and check an option No Default Configuration.
-In teminal > system/reset-configuration no-defaults=yes.
+For that in WinBox go to System->Reset Configuration and check an option No Default Configuration and Do Not Backup.
+In teminal > system/reset-configuration no-defaults=yes skip-backup=yes.
 And then using Quick Set configure basic access to the Internet and a LAN.
-We need No Default Configuration because these defaults doesn’t include a firewall (if I recall correctly, I did that in 2019 for the last time).
+If I recall correctly (last time did that back in 2019, lol), if you reset with a default configuration, then this one won’t include a firewall.
+Probably this was change since then.

 Vital thing to do is to keep a firmware up to date.
-That’s another major reason why routers becomes a part of a botnet — vulnerabilities.
+That’s another major reason why routers becomes a part of a botnet or open proxies — vulnerabilities.

-First thing is setting a password for your admin account.
+Set a password for your admin account.
 Many other articles recommend to rename it, but I never do that, because there’s no access from outside anyway.
-Also we restrict from what addresses we can login.
+Also we restrict from what addresses we can login later.

-And before we start I want to give you a vital tip that will save your time, and, maybe, money — use Safe Mode!
-To toggle it in Winbox click button Safe Mode that you can find at the top left corner.
+But before we start I want to give you a vital tip that will save your time, and, maybe, money — use Safe Mode!
+To toggle it in WinBox click button Safe Mode that you can find at the top left corner, or since version 4 it became a toggle button in the right corner.
 In teminal press Ctrl-X. And when you’re done, don’t forget to disable this mode to save all applied changes or they will revert.
-Winbox will warn you about activated Safe Mode, but teminal not. :)
+WinBox will warn you about Safe Mode activated, but teminal won’t. :)

-To change a password in Winbox go to System->Users, double-click on your admin account and in an edit dialogue click Password... button.
+To change a password in WinBox go to System->Users, double-click on your admin account and in a dialogue click Password... button.
 In teminal type in > user/set admin password=new_password.

 3.2.
 SSH